-Cinnamon Sugar Blondies are an easy way to get your cinnamon roll fix!
+Cinnamon Sugar Blondies are an easy way to get your cinnamon roll fix with a lot less work!
 Delicious soft blondies topped with cinnamon sugar and a cinnamon glaze.

 If you love cinnamon sugar, you are going to love these blondies.
 A mix between a snickerdoodle and a cinnamon roll, these blondies are a guaranteed crowd pleaser.